 - Connect a shorting wire between the two coil terminals.

 - Set the CAL "Q" switch to "Q".
 Rotate the SET ZERO control.
 You should be able to move the meter up and down and set it to zero.
+If the meter will not move at all proceed to the next steps.

 - Change the CAL "Q" switch to the CAL position.

 - Turn the SET LEVEL control clockwise.
 You should be able to bring the pointer above the multiply Q by 1 mark (X1).
 There should be enough reserve in the control to bring the pointer somewhat beyond this mark.
+If the meter does not move in this step proceed to "Power Supply Checks.

 - Check the above on all four bands A, B, C, and D, and at frequencies near each end and the center of the tuning range.